 Neodymium, that’s the long and short of it.
 Nothing else will do in my opinion.

 Some people may suggest a ferrite magnet, and while these cost a lot less they are far more brittle and will not last you as long.
 Many people who I have spoken to, that have tried ferrite, said the magnet smashed or lost power straight away.

-Neodymium magnets are tough and will last you a long time.
+Neodymium magnets are without a shadow of a doubt the best magnets for magnet fishing, they are tough and durable and will inevitably last you a long time.

-The most common types are circular pot shaped magnets, with the actual magnets protected with a coating of Ni-Cu-Ni.
+The most common types are circular and pot shaped, with the actual magnets protected with a coating of Ni-Cu-Ni.
 This is a triple layer coating.

 Common good coatings are nickel-copper-nickel, Nickel, Zinc and chrome.
 There are others but these are generally what you should look for.

 You can get square ones but I don’t know many people who have tried them out.

 So now we have determined that you need a neodymium magnet with an eyebolt, what power range should you opt for.
 Who knew magnets could be so complicated?!

 This is going to highly depend on what you intend to “catch”, magnet fishing location and what other equipment you have handy to help you recover the items.

 For example if you’re going for a BEAST of a magnet, do you have the capacity to be able to reel it in?
 Is your rope strong enough?
 We have some good magnet fishing tips here if you want to read more about that.